qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

 The advantage of the Monte Carlo method over the master equation approach is that only the state vector is required to be kept in the computers memory, as opposed to the entire density matrix.
 For large quantum system this becomes a significant advantage, and the Monte Carlo solver is therefore generally recommended for such systems.
 For example, simulating a Heisenberg spin-chain consisting of 10 spins with random parameters and initial states takes almost 7 times longer using the master equation rather than Monte Carlo approach with the default number of trajectories running on a quad-CPU machine.
 Furthermore, it takes about 7 times the memory as well.
 However, for small systems, the added overhead of averaging a large number of stochastic trajectories to obtain the open system dynamics, as well as starting the multiprocessing functionality, outweighs the benefit of the minor (in this case) memory saving.
 Master equation methods are therefore generally more efficient when Hilbert space sizes are on the order of a couple of hundred states or smaller.

-Like the master equation solver :func:`qutip.mesolve`, the Monte Carlo solver returns a :class:`qutip.solve.solver.Result` object consisting of expectation values, if the user has defined expectation value operators in the 5th argument to ``mcsolve``, or state vectors if no expectation value operators are given.
-If state vectors are returned, then the :class:`qutip.solve.solver.Result` returned by :func:`qutip.mcsolve` will be an array of length ``ntraj``, with each element containing an array of ket-type qobjs with the same number of elements as ``times``.
-Furthermore, the output :class:`qutip.solve.solver.Result` object will also contain a list of times at which collapse occurred, and which collapse operators did the collapse, in the ``col_times`` and ``col_which`` properties, respectively.
+Like the master equation solver :func:`qutip.mesolve`, the Monte Carlo solver returns a :class:`qutip.Result` object consisting of expectation values, if the user has defined expectation value operators in the 5th argument to ``mcsolve``, or state vectors if no expectation value operators are given.
+If state vectors are returned, then the :class:`qutip.Result` returned by :func:`qutip.mcsolve` will be an array of length ``ntraj``, with each element containing an array of ket-type qobjs with the same number of elements as ``times``.
+Furthermore, the output :class:`qutip.Result` object will also contain a list of times at which collapse occurred, and which collapse operators did the collapse, in the ``col_times`` and ``col_which`` properties, respectively.

 .. _monte-ntraj: